Working with Dreamville, the massively popular record label co-founded by rapper J. Cole, was “one from the bucket list” for NYC-based...

-This summer, Matheny and the BEST team designed a broadsheet – printed on salmon newsprint – for Scriber's Catskill Lodge, a former motor lodge transformed into a modern mountain retreat in Hunter, NY.
+This summer, the BEST team used our broadsheet newspapers to create a publication for Scribner's Catskill Lodge, a former motor lodge transformed into a modern mountain retreat in Hunter, NY.
 Spotlighting local Catskills creatives, Matheny says the project was a chance “for different people to come together and make something really gorgeous and useful.”

 Below, Matheny walks us through the design process and explains why a newspaper was the right format to showcase an eclectic community.

 BEST was formed about four years ago when I quit my office job to work for myself.
 We're a full-service creative studio and like taking on projects that require fresh new thinking.
 We work at a steady clip on all types of projects from branding to photoshoots to digital campaigns to promotional print pieces.